 Jerky is made with just the lean muscle meat, dried in thin chunks.
 Sometimes jerky is tenderized before drying.

 Before the drying process, it is usually marinaded in a mixture of herbs and spices to impart flavor.
-It can be mechanically dried or naturally dried by sun or smoke.
-If no sugar is used in the marinade, jerky ends up being pure protein as a final product.
+Drying is achieved either by sun, smoke or mechanical dehydration.
+If the marinade does not include any sugar, jerky ends up being pure protein as a final product.

 Pemmican, however, contains fat too which is what allows this unique provision to be considered a complete food.
 One cannot live on jerky alone, but a person can subsist for weeks without any loss of health on pemmican!
 More on this below.